opennext-io/onpc-bootstrap/readme.rst

 About this repository
 ---------------------
-This repositry defines the OpenNext deployment model for a basic (a.k.a Starter Kit) OpenStack infrastructure.
-Supporta and all-in-one or multi-node deployment in virtual or physical machines.
+This repository defines the OpenNext deployment model for a basic (a.k.a Starter Kit) OpenStack infrastructure.
+Supports all-in-one or multi-node deployment in virtual or physical machines.

 Process